amayes1991/RunTribe/PRODUCTION_SETUP.md

 - The migration will use the PostgreSQL database from `DATABASE_URL`
 - If you see SQLite errors, verify the environment variables are set correctly

-### Option 2: Using Railway Dashboard (Recommended)
+### Option 2: Using Railway Dashboard (⭐ RECOMMENDED)

-This method ensures all environment variables are properly loaded.
+**This is the most reliable method** - it ensures all environment variables are properly loaded and the connection string is correctly formatted.

 1. Go to Railway Dashboard → Your Project → **`runners-app`** service
 2. Click on **"Deployments"** tab